jayshozie/ceng301/README.md

 because I add stuff that are not available on the slides but more than essential for the course.

-- **[/exercises](./exercises):** These are C++/algorithms and data structures
-examples that I've either created or found on the internet.
+- **[/exercises](./exercises):** These are C++ algorithms and data structures examples that I've either created myself or found on the internet.
 Each of them have it's own solution in [/exercises/solutions](./exercises/solutions).
 I recommend you to try to solve them, and then check the solution.

 - **[/assignments](./assignments):** These are online assignments that I was given during the course.
 They're meant to be solved in a few weeks, so their